 It also appears that Spotify management — including CEO Daniel Ek — has a limited tolerance for the mutiny on deck.
 Accordingly, DMN has learned that Spotify clearly shared its decision on the Shrier episode, and has declined continued demands to edit or remove other episodes.

 The reason for Ek’s pushback is somewhat obvious.
 Joe Rogan’s entire identity revolves around unfiltered discussion and opinion, and audiences could abandon the podcast if it becomes censored or controlled.
 Earlier this year, Spotify lured Rogan into an exclusive relationship with an estimated $100 million deal.
+That deal ultimately scrubbed Rogan episodes from a range of Spotify alternatives.

 More as this develops.